zzdlabzm/POOE/README.md

 Five models obtained in 5-fold cross-validation of POOE.<br>

 # Scripts
+* training_SVM: Training and testing code for SVM.
-Run the script.sh, you will get a score and whether it is an oomycete effector.
+* Run the script.sh, you will get a score and whether it is an oomycete effector.
 Script description in script.sh: the first parameter represents input fasta, the second one represents temporary folder, and the third one represents specificity.
 For example：<br>
 ```Bash
 bash ./script.sh input.fasta tmp_dir 0.9
 ```